-☑ QUARTERLY REPORT PURSUANT TO SE CCTION 13 OR 15(d) OF THE SE CURITIES EXCHANGE ACT OF 1934 For the quarterly period ended Septer nber 30, 2022 OR ☐ TRANSITION REPORT PURSUANT TO SE ECTION 13 OR 15(d) OF THE SE CURITIES EXCHANGE ACT OF 1934 transition period from Commission File Number 001- 30300 agle Pharmaceutica act Name of Registrant as Specified Delaware 2834 20-8179278 (State or Other Jurisdiction of Incorporation or Organization) (Primary Standard Industria Classification Code Number er) 50 Tice Boulevard, Suite 3: Woodcliff Lake, NJ 07677 (201) 326-5300 (Address, Including Zip Code, and Te elephone Number, Including Area Co ode, of Registrant's Principal Executive Office s) Securities registered pursuant to Section 12(b) of the A act: Title of each class Common stock, \$0.001 par value per share Trading symbol EGRX Name of each exchange on which regi The Nasdaq Stock Market LLC istered ndicate by check mark whether the registrant (1) has fluring the preceding 12 months (or for such shorter perequirements for the past 90 days.
-Yes \boxtimes No \square indicate by check mark whether the registrant has submagnetism S-T ($\S 232.405$ of this Chapter) during the parties).
-Yes \boxtimes No \square ndicate by check mark whether the registrant is a large emerging growth company.
-See the definitions of "larg Exchange Act. elerated filer Smaller reporting comp Emerging growth company \Box ⊠ Ц f an emerging growth company, indicate by check ma or revised financial accounting standards provided purs ing with any new ndicate by check mark whether the registrant is a shell l company (as defined in Rule 12b-2 of the Exchange Act).
-Yes $\ \square$ No $\ \boxtimes$ The number of shares outstanding of the registrant's co ommon stock as of November 2, 202.
-2: 13,015,856 shares.
+☑ QUARTERLY REPORT PURSUANT TO SE ECTION 13 OR 15(d) OF THE SEC CURITIES EXCHANGE ACT OF 1934 1 For the quarterly period ended June 2 30, 2022 OR ☐ TRANSITION REPORT PURSUANT TO SI ECTION 13 OR 15(d) OF THE SEC CURITIES EXCHANGE ACT OF 1934 e transition period fromt 1 37 1110 Commission File Number 001-3 6306 agle Pharmaceutica · · Delaware 2834 20-8179278 (State or Other Jurisdiction of Incorporation or Organization) (Primary Standard Industrial Classification Code Number) 50 Tice Boulevard, Suite 31 Woodcliff Lake, NJ 07677 (201) 326-5300 5 (Address, Including Zip Code, and To , , de, of Registrant's Principal Executive Offices) Securities registered pursuant to Section 12(b) of the A Act: Title of each class Common stock, \$0.001 par value per share Trading symbol EGRX Name of each exchange on which registered The Nasdaq Stock Market LLC Section 13 or 15(d) of the Securities Exchange Act of offile such reports), and (2) has been subject to such file Data File required to be submitted pursuant to Rule 40 ter period that the registrant was required to submit su , a non-accelerated filer, a smaller reporting company, and "smaller reporting company" in Rule 12b-2 of th erated filer Smaller reporting company Emerging growth company ×] f an emerging growth company, indicate by check ma or revised financial accounting standards provided pur se the extended transition period for complying with a e Act. \square ıny new ndicate by check mark whether the registrant is a shell ll company (as defined in Rule 12b-2 of the Exchange Act).
+Yes □ No ⊠ The number of shares outstanding of the registrant's co ommon stock as of August 2, 2022: 13 5,284,559 shares.